escobard/Restaurant-Reviewer-React/README.md

 ## To Do's
 - Give app offline functionality.
+- Make app homescreen installable.
 - Update app images with freestock images of restaurants.
 - Update app layout on mobile and tablet views.
 - Push app reviews into a firebase database.
-- compress bundle.js and create this file in the local app directory for easier compression
+- compress bundle.js and create this file in the local app directory for easier compression.
+- refactor filter elements
+- remove console.logs and unecessary commentary

 ## Libraries, Frameworks